Overview

 MCP Inspector

 It can be useful to isolate MCP tools for testing purposes outside of an MCP client, where you can test the tools as a human with chosen arguments instead of relying on an LLM.
+You can run the inspector directly from NPM using NPX:

 1. npx @modelcontextprotocol/inspector